-Did you know a flea will encapsulate itself in a pupae state and wait up to two years for a host to come along?
+Did you know a flea will encapsulate itself in a pupae state and wait up to two years for a host ?
 Then it will break free and jump up to 200x their size to latch onto a host.

 Adult fleas attach themselves to a host.
-The most common host are alley cats, squirrels, dogs, rodents, possums, etc.), and each female will drop 20-30 eggs per day.
+The most common host are alley cats, squirrels, dogs, rodents, and possums.
+Each female will drop 20-30 eggs per day.
 This means a single squirrel or rodent is able to drop thousands of flea eggs in your yard every day.
-Within a few days, the eggs can hatch into larva and then cocoon themselves for up to 2 years and wait for a host.
+The next stage is for the eggs to hatch into larva.
+At this point the larva cocoon themselves for up to 2 years and wait for a host.
 As long as they are in that cocoon (Pupae stage), they are super resistant to any type of treatment.

 A regular service plan is the most effective way to have a flea-free yard.
-If you are dealing with fleas inside your home, it is possible to get rid of them with one or two treatments if everything is prepared properly and action is taken to make sure fleas are not reintroduced inside the home.
+It is possible to get rid of fleas inside your home with one or two treatments.
+If action is taken to make sure fleas are not reintroduced inside the home.

 Give us a call at 559-295-5010 and we can walk you through the process of preparing your home to be treated.

-Yes, fleas are very common in Fresno, CA as well as Clovis, Sanger, Fowler and the entire Central Valley.
+Yes, fleas are very common in Fresno, Clovis, Sanger, Fowler and the entire Central Valley.
 Because of our active rodent population there are an abundant amount of host to spread fleas around the valley.

 You have a solid chance of getting rid of Flea’s inside with one treatment, if the pets can be treated and the entire house has prepared and empty.

 Fleas will actually live most of there life on the host.
-Let’s imagine the fleas are outside.
-A shaded areas that has a high moisture level, such as in the grass under the shad of a tree is a common place for fleas and there eggs.
+A shaded areas that has a high moisture level is a common place for fleas to lay eggs.

-Inside they eggs will usually be in fabrics.
+Inside homes they eggs will usually be laid in fabrics.
 The carpeted areas of the house would be the most common place for flea eggs.